wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/2-tables.md

 -   Edit the name and description of the column.

--   Add synonyms that can be used to identify the column when you are using the Q&A feature, which is discussed later in this learning path.
+-   Add synonyms that can be used to identify the column when you are using the Q&A feature.

 -   Add a column into a folder to further organize the table structure.